Zestos Rosado (Provence Style)

 This tremendous quality wine is made from old vine Garnacha and it sells for a song!
 San Martin produces among the most floral and mineral Garnachas in all of Spain.
 Zestos Rosado shows the complexity of wine 2 times its price.
 In fact many wines that cost 3 times the price of Zestos do not even show the complexity of this humble yet complex wine.
 Zestos old vine is produced from Garnacha vines that were planted in 1960's in the high elevation vineyards of San Martin Valdeiglesias - northwest of Madrid.
 Today San Martin produces among the most floral and mineral Garnachas in all of Spain.
 The older the vines the better the wine.
 Old vines do not over produce.
 As a result the vines yield fully ripened grapes.
 Perfectly ripen grapes make wines that improve with time.
 Zestos means basket in Spanish.
 Not too many years ago, baskets like the ones depicted on the label were use to transport grapes from the vineyard to the wineries.
 Madrid has recently become the center of one of the most interesting and innovative wine regions on the Iberian Peninsula.
 For example, 90% of Vinos de Madrid DO wines are made from organically grown grapes.
 The outskirts of this storied royal city are filled with old vines Garnacha situated in high elevation vineyards that have been planted in ideal soils.
 Madrid is a sort of “great unknown” that is now just freshly discovered.
 Most consumers are unaware that Madrid makes wine and because Vinos de Madrid is not yet “on the radar” of wine consumers, it is a great source of incredible values today.

 WHAT MAKES THIS WINE UNIQUE?
 Old vine Garnacha, dry farmed, tended organically grown vineyards.
 Produced in the provence style method.
-The vines are head pruned, planted from 1960 to 1970, and tended in sandy and limestone soil.
+The vines are head pruned, planted in 1965 (average) , and tended in sandy and limestone soil.
 90% of Vinos de Madrid DO wines are made from organically grown grapes.

-PAIRING SUGGESTIONS: Zestos Rosado pairs well with pasta dishes, salmon, and sushi.
+PAIRING SUGGESTIONS: Zestos Rosado pairs well shrimp, shellfish, and spicy seafood preparations.